San Leon, Texas

 San Leon is a census-designated place (CDP) in Galveston County, Texas, United States.
-The population was 4,970 at the 2010 census.
+The population was 6,135 at the 2020 census.

 History

 During the early 19th century, the pirate Jean Lafitte, who ruled Galveston Island, established a stronghold at Eagle Point in modern San Leon.
 Eagle Point went on to become an important shipping and trading post for slaves.
 A community was established, known as Edward's Point and later North Galveston.
 When the North Galveston, Houston, and Kansas City Railroad was built through the area in 1893, the town began to develop as a commercial center.
 However, following the hurricanes in 1900 and 1915, the town was devastated and never able to fully recover.
 Attempts were made in the early 20th century to establish a resort community in the area, but these efforts met with only modest success.
 Growth and development since this time have been relatively stagnant.

+The San Leon Municipal Utility District (MUD) was created by an Act of the 1965 Texas Legislature with all the powers of a Texas Conservation and Reclamation District, a Municipal Corporation and a Water Control and Improvement District (WCID).

 In April 1985, residents of San Leon, Bacliff and Bayview considered an incorporation proposal to become the City of Bayshore.
 Judge Ray Holbrook signed an order for the election to take place on April 6, 1985, freeing the area, which had a population of 11,000, from the extraterritorial jurisdiction of League City and Texas City.
 Residents rejected the incorporation proposal.
 The vote was tallied with 1,268 against and 399 in favor.
 Proponents wanted a local police force and the ability to pass ordinances.
 Opponents said that the tax base was too small to support municipal services including police and road and drainage improvements.